h0lycrap/cs7641-group7/README.md

 (Paragraph about the Gabriel's model)

-The model is trained using batch size of 125 and epoch of 1000.
 During hyperparameter tuning, it is found that any network with more than 5 layers with 30 neurons can reach accuracy as high as 90%.
 However, using 10-fold cross validation, it is shown that such complex model is overfitting.
 Therefore, L2 regularization with regularization constant of 1.5e-3 is done to all the hidden layers.
 To find the optimal structure, the number of hidden layers and the number of neurons are varied.
 Change in batch size and epoch does not seems to improve the model so these are not changed.
 After regularization and hyperparameter tuning, the accuracy fell to approximately 65% but overfitting does not occur.
 Using the test set, the accuracy is also about 65%.
+Such low accuracy may be due to continuity in the range of the da.
+As shown in the figures above, there are data locate in the vicinity of neighboring clusters, which may be problematic for training.

 <figure>
 <center><img src="Images/model_billy.png" height="45%"></center>